Books with Disabled Characters

 But here you go, if you are looking for some books to add to your collection, check these out.
 I found books even for little ones up to teens.
 You’ll have to click around and see if the material is developmentally appropriate for your child.
 I listed them alphabetically.
 You can even use the book characters in social stories about making friends.

 Eleanor & Park: This is probably more for teens as it is a love story.
 What makes it appropriate on this list is that the two kids who fall in love are “misfits.”
 I like the storyline that misfits can find someone, especially for a child who often feels alone or different.
+These characters are never defined as disabled, but they are misfits, which I thought many kids could relate to.

 El Deafo: Yes, this is a story with a hearing aid!
 Crazy name, but so few storylines involve hearing aids, I thought this should be on the list.
 Plus it is a Newberry winner, so worth checking out.